sphippen/uofu-compilers-tests/proj4/README.md

 Which will automatically use the reference sxpy and the standard test-directory.
 You should be able to run the `test-default` command from any directory.

+Note: There are two directories of tests: `extra` which contains tests for things which Matt has specifically said he won't test on, and `tests` which contains tests for things you may be tested on.

 ## Understanding Test-Runner Output

 There's more than one right answer to each project 4 test-case, so we can't just